ClothierNamedJeremiah/spotify-favorites-frontend/README.md

 # Spotify Favorites
 Spotify Favorites is a personalized dashboard that displays your most listened to songs and artists in Spotify.

+This web application was built using ReactJS and is currently hosted on Netlify.
+Access Spotify Favorites: https://spotify-favorites.netlify.app/

 ## Repository Content
 The following repository contains all the code and configuration files necessary to both deploy the React app to production and run the application locally.